 - 1 block: emergency medicine (ER) completed at our affiliated hospital

-- ½ day per week at ambulatory (continuity) clinic (CC), and an additional full day during our +1 week, throughout the academic year.
+- ½ day per week at ambulatory (continuity) clinic (CC), and an additional three (3) full days during our +1 week, throughout the academic year.